 For electronic cars to gain market share, Singapore will need to build more charging stations and provide tax rebates and other incentives to reduce costs to buyers, they say.
 Vehicle registration duties and taxes start at around S$20,000, excluding the cost of the car.
 A local dealer said the Nissan Leaf would go for S$88,000 (US$68,700)–almost the price of a Mercedes–but that price would likely double once taxes are added.

 The problem, say industry players, is that the government has not devised a strategy to promote the use of electric vehicles in an island-state ideally suited to them.
-And despite stated ambitions to develop testing, policies continue to favor gas-guzzling vehicles. replica watches
+And despite stated ambitions to develop testing, policies continue to favor gas-guzzling vehicles. russia flowers

 'What generates revenue in Singapore is oil and gas, but it is also taxes on selling vehicles,' said Tom Lokenvitz, founder of smove,–a local startup that offers an electric vehicle rental service in Singapore.